phamou/Portfolio/README.md

 5. Modelling
 6. Experimentation

-This notebook features many visualization tools to understand possible correlations
+This notebook features many visualization tools to understand possible correlations.

 ## Technologies used:
 * Scikit-Learn